liauli/InfiniteScrollGallery/README.md

 InfiniteScrollGallery is an iOS app that allows you to browse an infinite gallery of images.
 Built using Swift and SwiftUI.

+## Using SwiftUI and UIKit

+This repository provides two branches for different iOS development approaches:

+- **main**: The `main` branch is built using SwiftUI, making it suitable for those who want to explore and work with the SwiftUI framework.

+- **uikit**: The `uikit` branch is built using UIKit, a traditional iOS framework.
+If you prefer using UIKit, switch to this branch for UIKit-based development.

+Feel free to choose the branch that aligns with your preferred development framework.

 ## Requirements

 - iOS Deployment Target: 15.0